Brief Parent Consultations

 Our clinicians are very knowledgeable and will be able to provide you with both print and web resources.
 We can also advise you on strategies to help you with your parenting concerns and provide you with additional relevant information.

-Parent consultations typically consist of shorter-term support (usually one to three sessions).
-During these sessions, the clinician will ask for information and background history about the child or teen’s present challenges and provide psychoeducation, support, and focused recommendations or strategies for the family going forward.
+During a brief parent consultation, the clinician will ask for information and background history about the child or teen’s present challenges and provide psychoeducation, support, and focused recommendations or strategies for the family going forward.
 This can take anywhere from 1 to 3 sessions.

 Parent concerns/questions will often include: